thruthesky/fireflutter/docs/english/dynamic_link.md

 ### Android

-In activity manifest file, add the following:
+In AndroidManifest.xml, add the following:

 ```xml
 <activity